juspay/omnix/doc/om/develop.md

     use omnix
     ```

-2. You should also create an empty (or fleshed out) [`om.yaml`](../config.md) file in your project to avoid Nix evaluation:
+2. You should also create a [`om.yaml`](../config.md) file in your project to avoid Nix evaluation:

     ```sh
-    touch om.yaml
+    touch om.yaml # Can be empty
     ```

+3. Optionally, add a welcome text (see below) to that `om.yaml`.
+See [this commit](https://github.com/srid/haskell-template/commit/128105dbeac47c515065ba377f4b1f976ec4f696) for a full example.

 ## What does it do? {#what}